daniel-rdt/cutout-creator/README.md

 - Cutout: Define the years and parameters for each dataset.
-- Merging: Set `merge: true` to merge the ERA5 and SARAH cutouts into a combined and compressed cutout that will be saved intp the folder named `sarah-era5`.
+- Merging: Set `merge: true` to merge the ERA5 and SARAH cutouts into a combined and compressed cutout that will be saved into the folder named `sarah-era5`.
 - Existing cutouts: If you already have cutouts, place them into the respective `era5` or `sarah` folders.

 ## 3. SARAH Cutout Requirements